shellqiqi/nju-network-labs/content/ch00/switchyard.md

 This is the output what you will see.

 You are able to capture in Mininet too.
-In any host you what to capture packets, run wireshark on it.
+In any host you want to capture packets, run wireshark on it.
 In our case, we run wireshark on the host named `client`.
 Then we ping `client` to `server1`.

 ```
 mininet> client wireshark &